Debt calculator

-Model how long your credit card debt will take to pay off and how much interest you'll pay — with Australian minimum-repayment rules.
-Compare your planned payment against the minimum-only trap, or add multiple cards and pick between the avalanche and snowball strategies.
+Model how long your credit card debt will take to pay off and how much interest you'll pay.
+Compare the minimum-payment trap, extra payments, and avalanche vs snowball strategy for multiple cards.

 AU standard card purchase rates are typically 18–23%.
 Low-rate cards ~9–14%.